Church of Santa Maria dell'Ammiraglio: History

 In 1193–94, a female Benedictine convent was founded on adjacent property by the aristocrat Eloisa Martorana.
+In the first half of the millennium, Sicily underwent a drastic shift as rulers from various dynasties seized control, aggressively expelling Muslims, exemplified by Frederick II's mass deportation of Sicilian Muslims to Lucera.
+Their drive for cultural homogeneity was reflected in their remodeling of the church.
 In 1433–34, under the rule of King Alfonso of Aragon, this convent was attached to the church, which has since then been commonly known as La Martorana.
 The nuns extensively modified the church between the 16th century and the 18th century, making major changes to the structure and the interior decoration.
 The monastery was suppressed in the 1866 suppression of religious orders.

 The nuns of the Martorana were famous for their marzipan, shaped and dyed to resemble various fruits, known as Frutta di Martorana, still sold in pastry shops of Palermo.

 In 1937 the church returned to the Byzantine rite with the Albanian community present in Palermo.
 The church assumed and inherited the title of seat of the parish of the Italo-Albanians in 1945, after the church adjacent to the Italo-Albanian Seminary of Palermo was destroyed in the Second World War.
 Today, it is still used by the Italo-Albanian Catholic Church for their services and shares cathedral status with the church cathedral of San Demetrio Megalomartire in Piana degli Albanesi.
 The church was restored and reopened for community worship in 2013.
 Clergy and congregation were momentarily welcomed in the church of the Santa Macrina of the Italo-Albanian Basilian nuns in Palermo during the restoration works.